lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-9. The loops iterates through the results and stores the vehicle and license plate results with the associated frame.
+9. The loops iterates through the results and stores the vehicle results with the associated frame.
 The results indicate which input frame from the batch it belongs to using batchIndex.

 ```cpp
                for (auto && result : VehicleDetection.results) {